Load Testing Policy

 Only customers who have purchased an Enterprise subscription may conduct load testing.
 Free, Developer, Developer Pro and other non-Enterprise customers may not conduct load testing.
 Customers with an Enterprise subscription may request one load test (with up to 2 repeats) per year against an Auth0 production tenant.
 Performance and load testing is only allowed with Auth0's prior written approval.
 Once approved, testing can only target tenants that we have approved.

-Customers must file a load testing request via the Auth0 Support Center.
-Under the Issue typefield, select Public Cloud Support Incident.
+You must file a load testing request via the Support Center.
+Under the Issue type field, select Public Cloud Support Incident.

 To be considered for approval, the request must:

-- Be filed at least two (2) weeks prior to the desired test date; in many cases, Auth0 encourages one (1) month of advance notice to ensure time for a thorough review and any required modifications.
+Be filed at least 2 weeks prior to the desired test date; in many cases, Auth0 encourages one 1 month of advance notice to ensure time for a thorough review and any required modifications.

 Information to include in requests